GabrielD42/ben/README.md

 BEN
 ===

-The code controlling the Raspberry Pi on my robot, BEN (Bright Enough to Navigate)
+This repository contains code that will (hopefully) one day become a robot.
+BEN stands for **B**right **E**nough to **N**avigate.
+BEN has a multi-step goal:

+1. Navigate to a sector in his world.
+At this point he does not know where any obstacles are
+2. Search the sector for a small object, identified by comparing it to pictures it has taken
+3. Pick up the object and return to his starting position on the shortest path

 ##ping sensor
-scans continously as long as robot is not moving
+scans continuously as long as robot is not moving
 * stores trigger pin number
 * stores echo pin number
 * gives distance